All Episodes

 And of course, that created new continents.

-Who knows what kind of life was displaced or killed in the process.
+Who knows what kind of life was displaced or killed in the process?

-Some of them are being eaten away by uh erosion, the Andes are in trouble, the Rockies are in trouble.
+Some of them are being eaten away by erosion.

 It's not being caused by our SUVs.

-Which speak I have I have a question.
+Which speak, I have a question.

 Here's a little think piece question for you people.

-As you know, we are in the midst of this scare that global warming is destroying the planet, and of course, that uh we are primarily responsible for this.
+As you know, we are in the midst of this scare that global warming is destroying the planet.

 Bjorn Lomborg had a great piece in the New York Post on Sunday.